Core Theme 1: Learning Environment

 Promoting a supportive learning and working environment for faculty, students and staff is critical to OHSU's continued success in recruiting the most talented, qualified and diverse individuals.
 Faculty are asked to assess various aspects of their working environment, including research resources, collegial relationships, culture, management and policy, pay and benefits.
 Students are asked about mentoring, program and faculty quality, and availability and effectiveness of academic and student support services.
 Responses from both groups provide valuable feedback on how to enhance OHSU's diverse learning and work environment.

-Objective 1.3: Produce graduates in health professions, scientists, engineers and managers who meet appropriate industry standards.
+Objective 1.3: Produce quality graduates in health professions, scientists, engineers and managers who meet appropriate industry standards.

-1.3.1 Percentage of OHSU graduates that meet or exceed the national pass rate on national credentialing exams on the first attempt.
+1.3.1 Percentage of graduates passing senior-level credentialing examinations on the first attempt.

 Rationale for Indicators: